jagenjo/litescene.js/guides/scripting.md

 this.bind( scene, "update", myfunction );
 ```

-Keep in mind that myfunction must be a public method attached to the context (p.e. this.myfunc), otherwise the system wont be able to remove it automatically.
+Keep in mind that myfunction must be a public method attached to the context (p.e. ```this.myfunction```), otherwise the system wont be able to remove it automatically.

 ### API exported methods ###

 However, there are some events that scripts usually want to use, like **start**, **init**, **render**, **update** and **finish**.
-You do not need to bind (or unbind) those events, the Script component does it automatically if it detect a method in the context with an specific name (depending on the event):
+You do not need to bind (or unbind) those events, the Script component does it automatically when it detects a method in the context with an specific name (depending on the event):

 ```javascript
 this.onUpdate = function(dt) { ... };